Why choose a Lagoa property?

 Sale price per sq.m. for each property price in Lagoa Region

-Although there are some closely-packed urbanisations, many luxury villas are set in secluded grounds with an amazing variety of birds and other wildlife.
+Although there are some closely-packed urban zones, many luxury villas are set in secluded grounds with an amazing variety of birds and other wildlife.
 This section of the region’s coastline is one of the most stunning in the Algarve.
 It offers limestone cliffs and caves, long stretches of beautiful, accessible beaches and dozens of small, sheltered coves – many of these are more difficult to access and are therefore often less crowded.

 Golfing around Lagoa

 A little further to the west is the famous Henry Cotton Championship course at Penina, the first golf course to be built in the Algarve and recently voted Portugal’s Leading Golf Resort by the World Travel Awards.
-A few kilometres further west in Lagos is the stunningly beautiful Onyria Palmares Golf resort,.
+A few kilometres further west in Lagos is the stunningly beautiful Onyria Palmares Golf resort.

-To the east you will find many more world-class courses to choose from, including the prestigious Vale de Lobo and Quinta do Lago courses, as well as other high quality courses at Sao Lourenco, Salgados and many more.
+To the east you will find many more world-class courses to choose from, including the prestigious Vale de Lobo and Quinta do Lago courses, as well as other high quality courses at Sao Lourenço, Salgados and many more.
 The Tivoli Carvoeiro Beach and Golf Resort also offers facilities for hosting conferences.

 Many of these courses are also residential resorts, with luxury villas and apartments overlooking the beautiful courses and the ocean.

-Nightlife and Fine Dining
+Nightlife and fine dining

 There are many opportunities for sporting activities abound, with facilities for all types of water sports, horse-riding, tennis and sky-diving, amongst others.
 You can also spend the day at the Autódromo Internacional do Algarve, which has excellent motor-racing facilities.

 If you like to spend your leisure time shopping, there are malls at Guia, which is near Albufeira.
-There is also the Forum Mall at Faro, with more than 100 shops, 20 restaurants and 5 cinemas.
+There is also the Forum Mall at Faro, with more than 100 shops, 20 restaurants and five cinemas.
 There are also a number of large retail outlets along the EN125, where you will find well-stocked garden centres, as well as suppliers of textiles, furniture and other household items.

-Being a largely rural area, Lagoa is an important wine-producing area, with many vineyards in the vicinity – wine-tasting visits and guided tours can usually be arranged to these and are a pleasant way to spend an afternoon or two!
+Being a largely rural area, Lagoa is an important wine-producing area, with many vineyards in the vicinity – wine-tasting visits and guided tours can usually be arranged and are a pleasant way to spend an afternoon or two!